bluesky/databroker/docs/source/how-to/file-backed-catalog.rst

       # List catalog names.
       list(datbroker.catalog)

+   If it does not appear, call ``databroker.catalog.force_reload()`` and retry.
-   and it should be accessible like
+   The catalog may be accessed like

    .. code:: python

-      catalog = databroker.catalog[CATALOG_NAME]
+      import databroker

+      # List catalog names.
+      list(datbroker.catalog)

    using the ``CATALOG_NAME`` in the text of the configuration file.
 (Again, the *filename* of the configuration file is not relevant.)